 The following 10 exercises are great for HIIT workout.

 A burpee is as complete of a full-body exercise as can be.
 This exercise combines a squat, plank, push-up, and jump forward, exploding up and down.
-When a burpee is done right, it improves all aspect of your fitness: cardio, strength, and speed.
+When a burpee is done right, it improves all aspects of your fitness: cardio, strength, and speed.

 It conditions the heart and lungs by getting the heart rate up and pumping.
 It also tones your arms, core, and legs.

 Burpees also burn tons of calories, helping you lose weight and burn fat.
-(Here's how to do a burpee in six easy steps).

 6. Jumping Jacks